RamosPabloA/NPC_Dusk_MOD/Dusk/Readme-Dusk.txt

 - Featuring a new NPC joinable to the party: Dusk, the Wizard Slayer.

-Ardusk Aldant, also know as Dusk, it's a warrior from Cormyr, trained in the  Order of the Purple Dragons.
+Ardusk Aldant, also know as Dusk, is a warrior from Cormyr, trained in the  Order of the Purple Dragons.
 After a long journey to Athkatla, Dusk is now became a notable Wizard Slayer who just wants to live in peace.
 But a dark figure attacks in the pacific Waukeen's Promenade.

 ----------------
 2. Installation
 ----------------

+Windows:
-To install the mod, unpack the archive into your BG2 directory and run Setup-Dusk.exe.
+Copy the content of the ZIP file into your BG2 directory and:

-Once you see the Readme, the installation is complete.

-To reinstall or uninstall the mod, run Setup-Dusk.exe in your game directory.
+    Execute setup-dusk.exe and follow the instructions

+macOS:
+Copy the content of the ZIP file into you BG2 directory and:

+    Open Terminal then go to game directory
+    Grant execution permission to the installation scripts chmod +x setup-dusk* Execute the script and follow the instructions ./setup-dusk.command

 -----------------------
 3. Features